Election workers worry that federal threats task force isn’t enough to keep them safe

 Though Huff wasn’t physically threatened, she said she’d still like to have seen federal authorities do more to respond.

-“If it is truly a threat, I think every threat needs to be looked at serious(ly), and it needs to be considered as to what the intent was, if it was successful, and what the repercussions would be if it had been successful,” said Huff.
+“If it is truly a threat, I think every threat needs to be looked at serious(ly), and it needs to be considered as to what the intent was, if it was successful, and what the repercussions would be if it had been successful,” Huff said.
 “A threat is a threat.”

-More overt efforts to physically intimidate election workers also have at times spurred little law enforcement follow-up.

 The night before South Carolina’s 2022 primaries, a Republican candidate who has promoted lies about the 2020 election posted a message on the conservative social media site Telegram, to a group of anti-fraud activists.